 After half an hour of listening to Luke's list of sporting achievements since birth, I squelch myself off the bench and head back towards the changing room.
 Stampede time.

-The mums are ready and waiting - our sleeves are rolled up, our side bags tucked behind us, shampoo and conditioner in our hands as we corral wet children towards the showers, inspecting each freckled face to find our own offspring.
+The mums are ready and waiting — our sleeves are rolled up, our cross-body bags tucked neatly behind us, shampoo and conditioner in our hands as we corral wet children towards the showers, inspecting each freckled face to find our own offspring.

 "Quick, quick, quick, let’s go, hurry, hurry, rinse, no, rinse more!”
 We urge all together like a strange mummy mantra.
 Heaven knows why are we all in such a rush to race home and cook dinner.

 Tangles are teased out, we pat down our damp children while we pat our own sweating brows.
 This is seriously physical work.